space-wizards/docs/src/en/proposals/bluespace-harvester.md

 # New machine of fun and destruction: Bluespace harvester
-Assembles like a normal car, takes up 3x3 tiles, and draws a large amount of electricity directly from the generator via HV wires.
+Assembles like a normal machine, takes up 3x3 tiles, and draws a large amount of electricity directly from the generator via HV wires.
 It can produce useful items and is also an item of sabotage.

+## Expected Gameplay
+Bluespace Harvester is the new REAL way to spend a large amount with benefits.
+It can provide useful items that can help any department, but it can also become a source of danger if departments are shoddy.

 ## Research and creation
 Her board is available in production after learning the T2 technology "Bluespace Mining",